haleymac/BIOF501_Project/README.md

 **Note that for this project the students in this class have been provided with a Jupyter Notebook Environment to host this workflow in.
 The Jupyter notebook can be found at: http://class.cidgoh.ca/ .**

-**Due to the fact that this workflow can be run on any human .bam file, as well file size constraints on github and because the efficacy of this workflow will be assesed in the student Jupyter notebook, I have decided not to include the single cell whole genome sequencing .bam input files and the reference genome file in this github repository.
+**Due to the fact that this workflow can be run on any human .bam file, as as well file size constraints on github and because the efficacy of this workflow will be assesed in the student Jupyter notebook, I have decided not to include the single cell whole genome sequencing .bam input files and the reference genome file in this github repository.
 THEY CAN BE FOUND ALREADY DOWNLOADED IN THE STUDENT JUPYTER NOTEBOOK.
 If you wish to use these files to run the workflow on your own computer, please reach out to me and I will provide them.**

 ### Directories
 * input: In the student jupyter notebook this will contain .bam files that can be used as input in the pipeline.
 For more information on the .bam file data included in the notebook see the *data* section.
 For more information on this folder see the .txt file within it.
-* output: is an empty directory that output files from the workflow can be directed into.
+* output: Is an empty directory that output files from the workflow can be directed into.
 For more information on this folder see the .txt file within it.
 * reference_genome: In the student jupyter notebook this will contain the fasta file for the GRCH37-lite human reference genome.
 For more information on this genome and where to download it see the *data* section.
 For more information on this folder see the .txt file within it.
-* output_pics: Contain images used in the *results* section of this README
+* output_pics: Contains images used in the *results* section of this README

 ### Files
 * biof501env.yaml: This is a text file that contains the list of dependencies and channels to prioritize downloading them from that are relevant for this workflow.
 This file can be used to create an environment to run the workflow in.